 For further reading, check out our blog on How to Meditate During Pregnancy.

-To learn how to make meditation part of your life, Mindworks App is a well-rounded, inspiring resource that offers easy-to-follow instructions, motivating Mind Talks, Guided Meditations, and much more.
+To learn how to make meditation part of your life, Mindworks Meditation Courses are a well-rounded, inspiring resource that offers easy-to-follow instructions, motivating Mind Talks, Guided Meditations, and much more.
 Join us on the journey that will transform your life and the lives of those around you.